Readri205/MS2_Project/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Atom](https://atom.io/)
-    - Atom was used as a Text Editor for README.md and Testing.md
+    - Atom was used as a Markdown Text Editor for README.md and Testing.md
 1. [Mapbox:](https://docs.mapbox.com/mapbox-gl-js/api/)
     - Mapbox javascript library is used to create the maps on the 'Home' and 'Country' pages.
 1. [Leaflet:](https://leafletjs.com/)